shubhs11patil/Mega-Project-CI_Bank/README.md

 ### Step 9: Establish the Connection between the Master Node and Worker Node

-1. Configure the Jenkins master node to connect to the worker node: `sudo tee /etc/jenkins/jenkins.yaml <<EOF`
+1. Configure the Jenkins master node to connect to the worker node: `sudo tee /etc/jenkins/jenkins.yaml
 ```yaml
 jenkins:
   agent: